jscs-dev/node-jscs/OVERVIEW.md

 ### extract

-Set list of glob patterns for files which embeded JavaScript should be checked.
+Set list of glob patterns for files which embedded JavaScript should be checked.

 Type: `Array` or `Boolean`

 Values: Array of file matching patterns

 JavaScript extracting from files that doesn't match to [fileExtensions](#fileExtensions) or [excludeFiles](#excludefiles), but match to patterns in this list.
-Currenly, only `html` format is supported.
+Currently, only `html` format is supported.

 #### Example